anickacodes/CodeWarsProblems/README.md

 ## CodeWarsProblems
-This repo contains Solved Code Wars Problems in JAVASCRIPT
+This repo contains Solved Code Wars Problems in JAVASCRIPT with links to the problem

+The important section utilizes a popular proven problem solving technique

 >8kyu
 >